• Published 30 Jan 2023

 What Size Heat Shrink Tubing Do You Need?

 Determining what size heat shrink tubing you will need begins with the diameter of the materials to be covered.
+This is what you should do on when choosing the right size for your application:

-1. Measure the widest part of the cabling or components you plan to apply the tubing to
+1. Measure the widest part of the cabling or components you plan to apply the tubing to.

 2. Select tubing that is approximately 20-30% larger than the measurement taken in step one.
 To choose the right tubing, you will need to know:

-• 5mm tubing with a .198 inch diameter is the recommended heat shrink tubing size for 12 gauge wire
+• 5mm tubing with a .198 inch diameter is the recommended heat shrink tubing size for 12 gauge wire.

-• The recommended heat shrink tubing size for 14 gauge wire is the same as that for 12 - 5mm, with a .198 inch diameter
+• The recommended heat shrink tubing size for 14 gauge wire is the same as that for 12 - 5mm, with a .198 inch diameter.

-• For 16 gauge wire, 3mm heat shrink tubing with a 2:1 shrink ratio and a .118 inch diameter is recommended
+• For 16 gauge wire, 3mm heat shrink tubing with a 2:1 shrink ratio and a .118 inch diameter is recommended.

-• The recommended heat shrink tubing size for 18 gauge wire is the same as that for 16 gauge wire: 3mm with a 2:1 shrink ratio and a .118 inch diameter
+The recommended heat shrink tubing size for 18 gauge wire is the same as that for 16 gauge wire: 3mm with a 2:1 shrink ratio and a .118 inch diameter.

 Heat Shrink Standards and Certificates